-Transfer students who enter as second-semester freshmen are required to complete DWC 101, DWC 102, and DWC 202.
+For transfer students who matriculated prior to the 2023-24 academic year: Transfer students who enter as second-semester freshmen are required to complete DWC 101, DWC 102, and DWC 202.
 Transfer students who enter with first-semester sophomore status or higher are required to complete DWC 101 and DWC 202.
-As DWC 101 currently is only offered in the fall semester, transfer students who begin matriculation in the spring need to delay enrollment in DWC until the following fall semester.
-Students should complete the DWC requirement in sequential order, with DWC 101 as the introductory foundation course and the DWC 202 Colloquium as the final course in the program.

 What is the Development of Western Civilization Colloquium?